z-open/zerv-ng-sync/README.md

     promise = $sync.subscribe('people.sync')
                 .setObjectClass(Person)
-                .waitForDataReady().then(function(data){
+                .waitForInitialization().then(function(data){
                     console.log('subscription is now active and data is ready');
                 });

 The setObjectClass defines the class of each object in the array.
-The waitForDataReady starts the syncing.
+The waitForInitialization starts the syncing.
 The promise resolves when the initial data is received.

 ### Example: start or stop syncing

 There are multiple ways for a subscription to start syncing
 - setParameters(object): Provide the parameters and the subscription will start syncing
-- waitForDataReady(): the subscription will start syncing if it is not already syncing.
+- waitForInitialization(): the subscription will start syncing if it is not already syncing.
 This returns a promise resolving with the data
 - syncOn(): the subscription will start syncing if it is not already syncing

 In order to stop a subscription